- What is the Difference between Inpatient and Outpatient?

 Individuals in outpatient treatment programs are allowed to visit family members at their convenience, go to work, engage in recreational activities, etc. Outpatient treatment as defined in this article also includes intensive outpatient treatment programs (IOPs) that often provide the same level of treatment as inpatient treatment programs.

-Advantages of Inpatient Treatment for Alcohol Addiction
+Benefits of Inpatient Treatment for Alcoholism

 Inpatient treatment programs will often have a limited duration.
 The duration will vary, depending on the specific issues being treated.
 The duration can be a week to 10 days, or it can be significantly longer; some individuals can be in residential programs for a year or longer.